Nortank12/deepcool-digital-linux/README.md

 ```
 ```
 Options:
-  -m, --mode <MODE>  Change the display mode of your device
+  -m, --mode <MODE>       Change the display mode of your device -s, --secondary <MODE>  Change the secondary display mode of your device (if supported)
       --pid <ID>          Specify the Product ID if you use mutiple devices -f, --fahrenheit        Change the temperature unit to °F -a, --alarm             Enable the alarm

 Commands:
   -l, --list         Print Product ID of the connected devices